Collection

 since VENUS as a goddess

-of fertility, grants ability
+fertility, grants ability

 of having offspring like